hboppe/project_management_api/README.md

 ### **POST - /projects**

-- Create a new project
+- Creates a new project

 ### Examples